metio/matrix-alertmanager-receiver/README.md

 - Add templating mechanism for alerts based on Golang's [html/template](https://pkg.go.dev/html/template)
 - Allow arbitrary rooms as receivers with optional pretty URLs
 - Mapping of `ExternalURL` values for misconfigured Alertmanager instances
+- Mapping of `GeneratorURL` values for misconfigured Prometheus instances
 - Computation of `SilenceURL` and arbitrary other values.
 - Replace TOML with YAML format
 - Add Prometheus metrics for received alerts, sent notifications, and templating failures